Zhouhao12345/l10n-china/connector_dns_dnspod/README.rst

 To use this module, you need to:
 #.
 Create a backend which links to your dnspod.cn.
 #.
-When you create a domain belongs to the backend,if the domain
+When you create a zone belongs to the backend,if the zone
 export to the dnspod.cn successfully,the state will change to done,else exception.
 #.
-Record can be created only in the domain which state is done.
+Record can be created only in the zone which state is done.

 Known issues / Roadmap
 ======================